CoMat: Aligning Text-to-Image Diffusion Model with Image-to-Text Concept Matching: Method

 \section{Method}

-The overall framework of our method is shown in Fig. \ref{fig:framework}, which consists of three modules: Concept Matching, Attribute Concentration, and Fidelity Preservation.
-In Section \ref{method:cap_guidance}, we illustrate the image-to-text concept matching mechanism with the image captioning model.
-Then, we detail the attribute concentration module for promoting attribute binding in Section \ref{method:obj_attn_guidance}.
-Subsequently, we introduce how to preserve the generation ability of the diffusion model in Section \ref{method:adv_regularization}.
-Finally, we combine the three parts for joint learning, as illustrated in Section \ref{method:joint_learning}
+The overall framework of our method is shown in Fig. \ref{fig:framework}.
+In Section \ref{method:cap_guidance}, we first illustrate the concept activation module.
+Following this, we detail how we maintain the generation capability of the diffusion model by the fidelity preservation module and mixed latent strategy.
+Subsequently, in Section \ref{method:obj_attn_guidance}, we introduce the attribute concentration module for promoting attribute binding, and then we integrate the two components for joint learning.